home-assistant/home-assistant.io/source/_components/life360.markdown

 Attribute | Description
 -|-
-address | Address of current location, or `none`. at_loc_since | Date and time when first at current location (in UTC.) battery_charging | Device is charging (`true`/`false`.) driving | Device movement indicates driving (`true`/`false`.) last_seen | Date and time when Life360 last updated device location (in UTC.) moving | Device is moving (`true`/`false`.) place | Name of Life360 Place where device is located, or `none` if not located within one. raw_speed | "Raw" speed value provided by Life360 server.
+address | Address of the current location, or `none`. at_loc_since | Date and time when first at current location (in UTC.) battery_charging | Device is charging (`true`/`false`.) driving | Device movement indicates driving (`true`/`false`.) last_seen | Date and time when Life360 last updated device location (in UTC.) moving | Device is moving (`true`/`false`.) place | Name of Life360 Place where the device is located, or `none` if not located within one. raw_speed | "Raw" speed value provided by Life360 server.
 (Units unknown.) speed | Estimated speed of device (in MPH or KPH depending on Home Assistant's unit system configuration.) wifi_on | Device WiFi is turned on (`true`/`false`.)

 ## {% linkable_title Filtering %}

-For most users filtering is not needed, and in such cases the corresponding configuration variables should simply not be used.
+For most users, filtering is not needed, and in such cases, the corresponding configuration variables should not be used.

-However, in some circumstances it might be helpful to limit which Life360 Circles and/or Members are used.
+However, in some circumstances, it might be helpful to limit which Life360 Circles and/or Members are used.
 For these cases [**circles**](#circles) and/or [**members**](#members) can be used.

 **circles** can limit which Life360 Circles are used.